 According to Boston.com, the sighting made closest to the shore that month was off the coast of the nearby Martha’s Vineyard, where someone saw a shark just about 5 to 10 yards away.
 One pilot spotted three different sharks, at 25 yards, 200 yards, and several hundred yards away from the shore of the cape.

 Local authorities had to issue temporary beach closures, including South Beach in Edgartown, Mass., located on Martha’s Vineyard.

 Also in the summer of 2022, there were a number of sharks spotted on the shores of Long Island, forcing temporary closures of Jones Beach and Robert Moses State Park, as reported by News 12 Long Island.

 And just before summer 2022 began, a white shark was spotted off the coast of the Jersey Shore in New Jersey in May.
 The shark, named Ironbound, was spotted between Nova Scotia and the Florida Keys on multiple occasions since he was first tagged in 2019.

 Why have there been so many shark sightings?
 The growing great white shark population is at play.

-Great white sharks are classified by the WWF as Vulnerable, with a current estimated population of under 3,500 left on Earth, as per AZ Animals.
+Great white sharks are classified by the WWF as Vulnerable, with an estimated population of under 3,500 left on Earth, as of July 2023, as per AZ Animals.
 Though the population is low, successful shark conservation efforts of the past few decades have contributed to the uptick in the shark population and therefore, shark sightings.

 As per Popular Science, biologists also believe that increasing human presence — both in terms of general population as well as more people in the water over the summer — has contributed to the increase in shark sightings.